 We did not encounter groundwater or seepage during the site investigation.
-According to the California Department of Water Resources, several wells in the area indicated a depth to groundwater of between 75 and 80 feet below the existing ground surface.
+According to the California Department of Water Resources, several wells in the area had a groundwater depth measured between 75 and 80 feet below the existing ground surface.
 It is not uncommon for seepage conditions to develop where none previously existed.
 Groundwater and seepage are dependent on seasonal precipitation, irrigation, land use, among other factors, and varies as a result.
 Proper surface drainage will be important to future performance of the project.